-  You can also enhance the experience by customizing some appearances for the notification on wearables and provide different actions, including suggested replies and voice input replies.
+You can enhance the experience by customizing the appearance of your notifications on wearables and by providing different actions, including suggested replies and voice input replies.
 For more information, see how to add wearable-specific features to your notification.

-The design of a notification is determined by system templates—your app simply defines the contents for each portion of the template.
+The design of a notification is determined by system templates, and your app defines the contents for each portion of the template.
 Some details of the notification appear only in the expanded view.

-- Time stamp: This is provided by the system but you can override with
+- Time stamp: provided by the system, but you can override it using

-- Large icon: This is optional (usually used only for contact photos; do not
+- Large icon: optional; usually used only for contact photos.

-use it for your app icon) and set with
+Don't use it for your app icon.
+Set using

-We strongly recommend using system templates to ensure proper design compatibility on all devices.
-If necessary, however, you can create a custom notification layout.
+We strongly recommend using system templates for proper design compatibility on all devices.
+If necessary, you can create a custom notification layout.

-Although it's not required, every notification should open an appropriate app activity when tapped.
-In addition to this default notification action, you can add action buttons that complete an app-related task from the notification (often without opening an activity), as shown in figure 9.
+Although it's not required, it's a good practice for every notification to open an appropriate app activity when it's tapped.
+In addition to this default notification action, you can add action buttons that complete an app-related task from the notification—often without opening an activity—as shown in figure 8.